Are you trying to better communicate with healthcare providers? Or patients?

 Questions to Ask Physicians

-- Do they feel like they can ask their physician about cost?
+Do they feel like they can ask their physician about the cost?

-- Is there a difference if the size of the practice is large or small?
+Is there a difference if the size of the practice large or small?

 And getting the answers, finding the gaps, then doing our part to fill them is certainly something we feel passionate about.
 We might not figure it all out but getting something right is important: